Academic Options and Interventions

 Waivers of academic regulation are made only in unusual circumstances; there is no guarantee that a petition will be approved.
 For this reason, students are encouraged to stay engaged in all their classes while they wait for a petition decision.

 In some cases, it is useful to attach supporting materials to the petition (for example, a physician’s statement if the requested exception is due to medical factors).
-The Health & Counseling Center and/or Disability Support Services may be able to assist with documentation.
+The Health & Counseling Center and/or Disability and Accessibility Resources (DAR) may be able to assist with documentation.

 An emergency absence is appropriate for a brief absence (no longer than two weeks) from the College.
 Students must be approved to take an emergency absence.
 Students intending to take an emergency absence are not excused from any responsibilities for missed classes and coursework and should meet with their faculty as soon as possible to discuss the implications of taking an emergency absence in each class.

-Students intending to take an emergency absence must meet with one of the deans in Student Life before and upon return from their absence to discuss resources available to support the student.
+Students intending to take an emergency absence must meet with a dean in Student Life before and upon return from their absence to discuss resources available to support the student.
+Students also have the option to instead meet with a confidential resource – SHARE Program Director Rowan Frost (email@example.com) or a counselor in the HCC (firstname.lastname@example.org) – to discuss a request for an emergency absence.
+Visit Emergency Absence for more information.

 Take a Class for Credit/No Credit